-Homework (10%): Homework will consist of 15-20 problems per assignment and will be posted on the Canvas/M-H Connect.
-Homework will be graded based on completeness and accuracy.
-As we learn by doing, "practice makes perfect" and as exam questions may be similar to the homework, it is obviously to your advantage to take the homework seriously.
+Homework (20%): Homework will consist of problems around per assignment and will be posted on the Canvas/CHEM 101.
+Homework will be graded based on completeness and accuracy, every homework will require you show your work in a pdf in Canvas.
 Copying another student's homework problems is counterproductive.
 If you're not working it out, you won't get the benefit.
 Plagiarism of homework assignments will result in a score of Zero being assigned to all involved students.
 Feel free to work in groups, but be sure to show all your own work and not just copy answers.

-Your lowest homework assignment will be dropped from your grade at the end of the quarter.
+Your lowest homework assignment and in-class activity (one of each) will be dropped from your grade at the end of the quarter.

-Online discussion (5%): active participation in discussion, preparedness for the lecture and laboratory material to discuss, adherence to the respectful rules.
+Online discussion (10%): active participation in discussion, preparedness for the lecture and laboratory material to discuss, adherence to the respectful rules.
 These are NOT free points and must be earned.
+Your lowest discussion assignment will be dropped from your grade at the end of the quarter.